-Die Hard with a Vengeance is not entirely different from its predecessors, but it is different enough to shake up the series at a time when Willis’ stock had risen, and as a standalone movie is arguably the best sequel in a mostly consistent franchise.
+Die Hard with a Vengeance is not entirely different from its predecessors, but it is different enough to shake up the series at a time when Willis’ stock had risen, and as a standalone movie it is arguably the best sequel in a mostly consistent franchise.
 Once again it turns up the thrills and spills, and once again we are dealing with terrorists, but the confines of the Nakatomi Plaza is now the entirety of New York City, and McClane has found himself a full-time partner.
 Laurence Fishburne was initially considered for that role, but who better than former Pulp Fiction co-star and newfound cultural phenomenon Samuel L. Jackson, who although something of a big screen veteran by 1995 had only just stumbled on his newfound superstar status.

-The series takes a leaf out of the Lethal Weapon handbook for its third instalment, and to its credit.
-McClane always had something of a buddy to fall back on during his darkest moments — limo driver Argyle, the ever consoling Al (Reginald VelJohnson), airport attendant Barnes (Art Evans) — but they were always somewhat peripheral to our hero’s one-man show.
+The Die Hard series takes a leaf out of the Lethal Weapon handbook for its third instalment, and to its credit.
+McClane always had something of a buddy to fall back on during his darkest moments — limo driver Argyle, the ever-consoling Al (Reginald VelJohnson), airport attendant Barnes (Art Evans) — but they were always somewhat peripheral to our hero’s one-man show.
 In Die Hard with a Vengeance, Samuel L. Jackson’s Zeus is for the most part McClane’s equal.
 He doesn’t assist the white hero from the shadows, hanging on his every instinct.
 In fact, he doesn’t want to be around McClane at all.
 And let’s be honest, who could blame him?

 Zeus – [tied with John to the liquid bomb on the freighter] What the hell’s all this got to do with killing McClane?